lsylk/iManage/README.md

 ## Requirements

-This application relies heavily on ES6 Proxies, and so either a recent version of Node or the browsers will be required.
+This application relies heavily on ES6, and so either a recent version of Node or the browsers will be required.

 ## **🗄 Getting started in the Backend:**